Paris, City of Love

 In the Paris of the Third Empire, the married couple was not the place of carnal desire.
 “If a wife destined to be honest sought to provoke the desire of her husband, she could attract the discontent of him.”

 The bourgeois wife had to stay at home and take care of it.
 At that time, women in Paris could not go to a café or a restaurant alone without risking being considered a “femme de petite vertu” (woman of little virtue).
-On the other side, it was common to see in these places honest men in the company of courtesans without the need to hide it.
+On the other hand, it was common to see honest men in the company of courtesans in these places without the need to hide it.

-This social phenomenon was similar in other big cities like Berlin or New York, so why is Paris known as the City of Love, instead of Berlin or New York?
+This social phenomenon was similar in other big cities like Berlin or New York, so why is Paris the City of Love instead of Berlin or New York?

 Paris and the Haussmann Works